Naveduran/MyEverydayScripts/README.md

 ## push
 Bash script to check the ANSI C89 standard (ISO/IEC 9899:1990) style, add, commit, and push files to github for projects wrote in C language.
-Objective: Reduce the time to commit files to github, and never forget to check the style.
+Objective: Reduce the time to push files to github.
 Requirements: Install Betty Style Checker https://github.com/holbertonschool/Betty

 #### Installation: